No Result

 Why Sunscreen Can Be Tricky for Oily Skin

-Oily skin is characterized by overactive sebaceous glands, leading to excess sebum production.
+This guide covers everything about best sunscreen for oily skin 2026.
+Overactive sebaceous glands characterizs oily skin, leading to excess sebum production.
 This can make skin appear shiny, feel greasy, and contribute to clogged pores and acne.
 Many sunscreens, particularly older formulations or those designed for drier skin types, contain occlusive ingredients like heavy oils, silicones, or waxes that can exacerbate these issues.

 These ingredients, while potentially moisturizing for other skin types, can trap oil and sweat on the skin’s surface, leading to a dull, heavy complexion and potentially triggering breakouts.
 According to a 2025 survey by the National Skin Health Alliance, nearly 70% of individuals with oily skin reported difficulty finding a daily sunscreen that didn’t make their skin feel worse.